The principles behind a hydronic system

 First of all, the density of water is 800 times higher than the density of air.
 Moreover, water’s heat capacity is 4.2 times higher than the heat capacity of air.
 And that means water can contain significantly more energy than air.
 In other words, we need much less water than air to transport the same amount of energy.

-Consider this comparison: A hot air balloon holds 3500 litres of air.
-The amount of energy contained in the balloon is the same as the amount of energy that can be contained in one litre of water.
-It is the combination of water’s density and its unmatched heat capacity that is utilised in hydronic systems.
+Consider this comparison: A hot air balloon holds 925 gallons of air.
+The amount of energy contained in the balloon is the same as the amount of energy that can be contained in one quart of water.
+It is the combination of water’s density and its unmatched heat capacity that is utilized in hydronic systems.

 And because water carries energy in a much denser form, hydronic systems are designed in ways that are much more space-efficient than forced air systems.
 Take a look at the difference in pipe sizes for hydronic versus forced air systems.

-For example, circular air ducts installed in a forced air system need to be approximately 400 to 500 mm to carry 10 kW of cooling capacity.
-To provide the exact same cooling capacity, the hydronic system would need only 40 mm pipes.
+For example, circular air ducts installed in a forced air system need to be approximately 16 to 20 inches to carry 10 kW of cooling capacity.
+To provide the exact same cooling capacity, the hydronic system would need only one and a half inch pipes.

 That means that the duct work of a forced air system takes up a lot more space than the pipe work of a hydronic system.